The-Darumonkey/Elite-Dangerous-Linux-Profiles-and-Scripts/README.md

 `sudo evdev-joystick --e /dev/input/event13 --f 0 --d 0`

 This sets the deadzone and fuzz values to zero.
-You may find some benefit in playing with the fuzz value if you have, say, a Thrustmaster T16000.M with a dodgy potentiometer on the yaw axis.
+You may find some benefit in playing with the fuzz value if you have, say, a Thrustmaster T.16000M with a dodgy potentiometer on the yaw axis.

 `joystick-init.sh` is a Bash script that automatically sets both the flat (deadzone) value and fuzz (event filtering) value to zero.
-I use Input Remapper to implement a response curve on the joystick.
-The stick's sensors are all Hall effect.
-I don't need a deadzone or event filtering for noisy potentiometers.
+I use Input Remapper to implement a response curve on the joystick and the stick's sensors are all Hall effect, so I don't need a deadzone or event filtering for noisy potentiometers.

 ### Usage
 If you want to use this script on your own machine, you will need to edit the  script to reflect the input IDs of your peripheral(s).